Skip to main content

 If a task has no dependency:

-• The task start date is based on the project start date
+• The task start date is based on the project start date (you can always manually edit this)

 • The due date is calculated using the task duration